azsk/ADOScanner-docs/11-SDL based local scan/Readme.md

 ```
 ## Scanning Admin Controls

+Admin controls always refer to the controls associated with organization and project.

 Project Control Administration access (PCA) and Project Administrator access is required to scan Organization and Project Controls respectively.
 Otherwise, the scan results depends on the access levels of the identity running the scanner.

-To scan admin controls, it is always recommended to use "-IncludeAdminControls" switch
+To scan admin controls, it is always recommended to use "-IncludeAdminControls" switch.

 Run the command below after replacing `<OrganizationName>` with your Azure DevOps org Name
 and `<PRJ1, PRJ2, ..`> with a comma-separated list of project names where your Azure DevOps resources are hosted.